RaineyAbe/glacier-snow-cover-mapping/docs/basic_workflow.md

 __Disclaimers:__
 - Occasionally, Planet orders will fail before the download is complete.
 Previously submitted orders can be downloaded to file using  `Planet_re-download_past_orders.ipynb` in the `notebooks/` folder.

 - Planet Labs, Inc. updates their API and data repositories fairly regularly.
-Consequently, the functions and processes for querying and ordering PlanetScope and other images are not guaranteed to work after January 2024.
+The functions and processes for querying and ordering PlanetScope and other images are not guaranteed to work after January 2024.
 If the notebooks are unsuccessful, we recommend referring to the [Planet SDK documentation](https://planet-sdk-for-python-v2.readthedocs.io/en/latest/python/sdk-guide/) or downloading imagery instead through Planet Explorer.

 ### 2. Run the snow detection workflow
-The workflow can be run using a Jupyter Notebook, located in the `notebooks` directory, or a Python script, located in the `scripts` directory.
+The workflow can be run using a Jupyter Notebook, located in the `notebooks/` directory, or a Python script, located in the `scripts/` directory.

 To run the workflow by passing arguments in the command winder to the Python script, see `scripts/snow_classification_pipeline_args_example.sh`.